All concepts

 Reasoning from First Principles

-A thought process that breaks down complex systems to their most basic, self-evident assumptions, and then building step-by-step from these granular pieces to a logical whole.
+A reasoning method that breaks down complex problems to their most basic, self-evident assumptions, then builds understanding back up step by step.

 Origin